matthew-brett/pydagogue/curious_git.rst

 with two commits:

 * One commit to add the changes to the script and figure;
-* Another commit on top of the first.
+* Another commit on top of the first, to add the references file.

 In the SAP story, you had to delete a snapshot directory manually, and reset the staging area directory to have the contents of the previous commit.
 In